 Workshop Type: Introductory | Workshop Level: Four | Catering: Refreshments and light lunch provided

-Participants will be provided with the opportunity to:
+Participants will be provided the opportunity to:

 • Working with Service Users